gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 NOTE: You will have to enable all of the controller services and start all of the processors to get everything running after instantiating the template.

 In order to process the data we are going to use some record-based processors which means we need a schema.
-The schema we are going to use is the following and can be seen in the AvroSchemaRegistry controller service:
+The schema we are going to use is shown below and is defined in the AvroSchemaRegistry controller service.

     {
     "type": "record",